musetronstar/tagd/README.md

 ### Installation

-So far, this has only been developed, compiled, and tested on recent versions of Ubuntu.
-I would be happy to hear of successful installation on other platforms.
+This has been developed and tested on Ubuntu/Linux Mint.
+I would be happy to hear of successful builds and tests on other platforms.

 ##### Dependencies